ZumiYumi/AutoRecon-OSWA/README.md

 ### Installation Method #1: pipx (Recommended)

-It is recommended you use `pipx` to install AutoRecon. pipx will install AutoRecon in it's own virtual environment, and make it available in the global context, avoiding conflicting package dependencies and the resulting instability.
+It is recommended you use `pipx` to install AutoRecon-OSWA. pipx will install AutoRecon-OSWA in it's own virtual environment, and make it available in the global context, avoiding conflicting package dependencies and the resulting instability.
 First, install pipx using the following commands:

 ```bash